You Earned a Ticket!

 The official source of lists, laws, regulations and more, written to be precise and technically correct, though not necessarily timely or easy to understand.
 Free.

-Paid sources
+Paid media sources

 In days of yore, newspapers were important players in education policy because they were widely read.
 Today, there are still some incredible journalists reporting on education issues.
 Some of them work for paid sources that support important research and reporting.
 Ed100 links to paywall-protected resources sparingly because we know that few of our readers will spend the money.
 Below are a few worth mentioning: